Mark Rutte: Fourth term

 Different stances on immigration policy within his four-party coalition had existed since the coalition government was formed.
 VVD and CDA supported restrictions on immigration, while D66 and CU opposed them.
 On 7 July 2023, the parties failed to reach an agreement and unanimously decided that they could not continue working together within the coalition.
 Following this, Rutte immediately offered the resignation of his government.
 The king asked that the prime minister and his government "continue to carry out the duties they consider necessary to the interests of the Kingdom in a caretaker capacity".
 Three days later, Rutte announced his departure both as political leader of the VVD and from national politics in general, after the installation of the next government.

-While serving as outgoing prime minister, Rutte he condemned the October 7 attacks in 2023 and expressed his support to Israel and its right to self-defense.
+While serving as outgoing prime minister, Rutte condemned the October 7 attacks in 2023 and expressed his support to Israel and its right to self-defense.
 Notably, he was the first foreign leader to speak with Israeli prime minister Benjamin Netanyahu on that day.
 Later that same month he visited Israel to express solidarity with the country, meeting with Netanyahu in Jerusalem.
 He rejected calls for a ceasefire in the Gaza war but supported "humanitarian pauses" to provide aid to civilians in the Gaza Strip.
-Though the Netherlands provided military aid to Israel, in February 2024 a court in the Netherlands ordered the Dutch government to stop exporting parts for F-35 fighter jets to the country.
+The Netherlands provided military aid to Israel.
+In February 2024, a court in the Netherlands ordered the Dutch government to stop exporting parts for F-35 fighter jets to Israel.

 Due to the resignation of the cabinet general elections were held early, on 22 November 2023, with the VVD now under the leadership of Dilan Yeşilgöz.

 In February 2024, Rutte visited Saudi Arabia and spoke with the Saudi crown prince Mohammed bin Salman about "broad cooperation".
 He would travel to Paris on 26 February, where Emmanuel Macron was hosting an emergency summit concerning the situation in Ukraine, which had suffered the loss of Avdiivka due to a lack of available ammunition.
 Czech PM Petr Fiala proposed to purchase 500,000 rounds of artillery ammunition for Volodymyr Zelensky's forces.
 This was the second time in one month the Czech government had aired the matter.
 The French had previously vetoed the idea to purchase the ammunition from foreign sources.
 On behalf of his government, Rutte announced that they would provide €100 million for this purpose.
 On 1 March Rutte increased the commitment to €250 million for Fiala's venture, as he went to Kharkiv to tour an underground metro station that had been repurposed into a primary school together with Zelensky.
 During this same tour, they signed the Netherlands-Ukraine bilateral security agreement.